facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 #### Model self-chat

 If you would like to evaluate a model chatting to itself, you simply specify the appropriate model parameters in the config.
 The parameters are any that you would need to specify on the command line, and include things like the model-file, fixed candidates file, etc. You can see an example in `task_config/model_config_self_chat.json`.
+You will need to determine the ParlAI task that you will use to help generate the self-chats: this must be a task that is set up for self-chat, i.e., a task that has the appropriate worlds for conducting self-chat with the models.

 #### JSONL logs